 Map showing the location (in red) of the Altiplano Plateau in South America

 The Altiplano Basin is a sedimentary basin located on the Altiplano-Puna plateau between the Cordillera Occidental and the Cordillera Oriental with an approximate size of 154,176 s km (59,528 sq mi) that formed at varying rates over geological time.

-The northern part of the basin is overridden by the Cordillera Occidental along the Pasani Fault.
+The Cordillera Occidental overrides the northern part of the basin along the Pasani Fault.
 To the east, the northern part of the basin was overridden by the Cordillera Oriental along the Ayaviri Fault.
-Further south, the boundary of the basin with the Cordillera Oriental block is made up of the largely buried Coniri Fault.
+Further south, the basin's boundary with the Cordillera Oriental block comprises the largely buried Coniri Fault.

-Overall, the basin has evolved through time in a context of horizontal shortening of Earth's crust.
-The great thickness of the sediments accumulated in the basin is mostly the result of the erosion of the Cordillera Oriental.
+Overall, the basin has evolved through time in the context of the horizontal shortening of Earth's crust.
+The great thickness of the sediments accumulated in the basin is primarily the result of the erosion of the Cordillera Oriental.